Chapter 13.08

 13.08.090 Backflow prevention device.

-A. On all new construction within the city, and all new connections within the city sewer system, the property owner shall be required to install, operate and maintain a backflow prevention device if they meet any of the following provisions:
+A. On all new construction within the city, and all new connections within the city sanitary sewer collection system, the property owner shall be required to install, operate and maintain a backflow prevention device if they meet any of the following provisions:

 1. The lowest dwelling plumbing fixture is twelve inches or less above the rim of the nearest upstream manhole.